easy-chef/easy-chef.github.io/index.md

 ### Milestone 2: Implementation

-Milestone 2 implementation is currently finished.
-To view our current progress, visit our [M2 project board.](https://github.com/easy-chef/easy-chef/projects/2)
+Milestone 2 implementation currently finished as of 4/27/2021.
+To view the work of this milestone, visit our [M2 project board.](https://github.com/easy-chef/easy-chef/projects/2)

+#### Overview of M2
+* Added collections such as Profiles, Recipes, and Vendors.
+* Added forms to create profiles, ingredients and recipe.
+* Implemented various pages to view profile, recipe and vendor information.

-### Milestone 3: Implementation
+### Milestone 3: Completion

 Milestone 3 implementation is currently in progress.
 To view our current progress, visit our [M3 project board.](https://github.com/easy-chef/easy-chef/projects/3)